Sean Connery as James Bond, sophisticated British MI6 agent

 What’d He Wear?

 More power to you, Sir Sean, but let’s see how James Bond does dress comfortably.
 Matt Spaiser featured a fine breakdown of this casual brown linen summer attire on his blog, The Suits of James Bond.
-Bond sports two different casual outfits while training in Japan, but this – consisting primarily of simple summer-friendly earth tones – is the superior of the two.
+Bond sports two different casual outfits while training in Japan, but this—consisting primarily of simple, summer-friendly earth tones—is my favorite of the two.

 From head to toe, this would have been a Fleming-approved outfit.
 Fleming often called for Bond to wear “sleeveless” (aka short-sleeve) shirts and open-toed sandals in warm weather, and the color scheme is similar to the khaki shirt and dark brown jeans that Fleming outfits 007 in during a mission in Canada in “For Your Eyes Only”.
 Since this is Japan in July and not Canada in October, linen is the primary fabric for Bond’s clothing.

 Bond’s brown linen flat front trousers also have a comfortably full cut, as few sartorial traditions are more refreshing on a warm day than feeling a breeze blowing through a pair of full-fitting linen slacks.
-Based on the frogmouth front pockets and plain-hemmed bottoms, they’re likely styled the same as his later gray trousers with side-tab “Daks top” waist adjusters and no rear pockets.
+Based on the frogmouth front pockets and plain-hemmed bottoms, they’re likely styled the same as his later gray trousers with button-tab “Daks top” side adjusters on waistband (as proven by this behind-the-scenes photo among the magnificent thunderballs.org archive) and no back pockets.

 His feet definitely stay cooler in a pair of light brown leather sandals with open toes.
 The sandals have one sabot strap near the front, another strap over the arch, and a heel strap to keep his foot snugly in place.
 The lack of an intertoe thong means he could wear the sandals with socks if he wanted to… but he thankfully chooses not to do so.